Research Catalogue Extended Guide

 Research Catalogue (RC) content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
 As a result, the RC is highly inclusive.

-The open source status of the RC is essential to its nature and serves its function as a connective and transitional layer between academic discourse and artistic practice, thereby constituting a discursive field for artistic research.
+The open access and open source spirit of the RC is essential to its nature and serves its function as a connective and transitional layer between academic discourse and artistic practice, thereby constituting a discursive field for artistic research.

 What is an RC Exposition ?

 The RC forms the technical backbone of the Journal for Artistic Research (JAR): potential JAR expositions emerge from the range of the artistic research activities taking place in the RC.
 Moreover, submissions and peer-reviewing for JAR takes place in the RC.
-Authors may nominate or JAR editors may select expositions for development as JAR contributions.
+Expositions published in JAR are either nominated by authors, or directly selected by JAR editorial board.

 When you register an account in the RC, you will first just have a basic account.
 This will allow you to be a supervisor, review expositions, and leave comments.
-Some application calls may also accept limited user accounts to submit, but this depends on the application.
+Some application calls may also accept limited user accounts to submit forms.

 Limited accounts do not have the option to create expositions or publish work.
-For legal reasons regarding copyright, the Research Catalogue has to be able to identify the author of what is made public.
-Thus to make research public in the Research Catalogue, you will first have to upgrade to a full account.
+Due to copyright laws, if you are interested in making your content public in the Research Catalogue, you need to register as author by upgrading your limited account to a full account.
 Important: if you are a student or staff member of an institution that has a portal within the RC, you should contact your local portal admin for upgrading to a full account.
 You can find the contact info of portal admins here.

 Limited account Full Account